kelly-sovacool/asm-microbe-2022/README.md

 snakemake
 ```

-See the [submission](submission) directory for the R Markdown source & rendered files.
+See the [abstract](abstract) directory for the R Markdown source & rendered abstract files.

+See the [poster](poster) for the R Markdown source & rendered poster.
 Character count (excluding whitespace): **2036**